lixxu/sanic-babel/docs/index.rst

 You can use `str(lazy_text(request))` or call `lazy_text(request)` once, then you can do others like `flask-babel`.

-So how does Sanic-Babel find the translations?
+So how does sanic-babel find the translations?
 Well first you have to create some.
 Here is how you do it:

 Translating Applications